Strange quark as a probe for new physics in the Higgs sector: Proposal for an alternative detector layout

 \subsection{Summary}

 This simple study indicates that there is a hope for PID using this type of RICH design at the SiD or ILD detectors operating at \unit[5]{T}.
-The final performance, shown in Fig.~\ref{fig:final_efficiency}, critically depends on the Cherenkov angle resolution contributions presented in Table 1.
-This study estimates the total resolution at a level of \unit[$\sim$5]{mrad}, which could be reduced by a more sophisticated analysis.
+The final performance, shown in Table~\ref{tab:resolution} and Fig.~\ref{fig:design_perf_nom}, critically depends on the Cherenkov angle resolution contributions.
 Results from this work justify a full \GeantFour simulation.

-Although we have discussed SiPMT as the only photodetector option in this paper, one can safely assume that the photon detector technology will improve significantly by the time at which the SiD or ILD detectors are seriously considered.
+Although we have discussed SiPM as the only photodetector option in this paper, one can safely assume that the photon detector technology will improve significantly by the time at which the SiD or ILD detectors are seriously considered.
 For example, if the PDE will improve significantly, one could consider reducing the radial thickness of the RICH, which would in turn reduce the smearing effect